Oikeustieteen päivät 2019: Digitalization and the Law

 Schedule of the Conference

-Schedule of the Conference Oikeustieteen päivät 2019, Aalto University Business School, (Ekonominaukio 1, Espoo)
+Schedule of the Conference Oikeustieteen päivät 2019, Aalto University Business of School, (Ekonominaukio 1, Espoo)

 Wednesday 28th of August